-One misconception that I often see on the internet is the distinction, or lack thereof between the words psychometrician and psychometrist.
+One misconception that I often see on the internet is the distinction or lack thereof between the words psychometrician and psychometrist.
 While both work in the field of assessment, they are actually quite unrelated.
-This post describes how the two are different.
+This post describes the difference between the two terms.

 The most flagrant offender, curiously, is Google.
 Like most companies, we utilize AdWords.
 Google often treats the words psychometrician and psychometrist as interchangeable, even though the two are nowhere near each other.
 It also does the same with psychometrics and psychometric testing which are similarly quite distant, but that’s a blog post for another day.

 A psychometrician is someone involved with the engineering of assessments.
 As the subtitle to the book Modern Psychometrics notes, it is the science of psychological assessment, though I take major issue with the “psychological” word because the majority of assessment in the world happens in other areas, such as education, employment, and professional certification/licensure.
 It’s definitely not limited to psychology, though that is the historical root of the field.

 Anyway, the keyword here is science, which implies that a psychometrician is a scientist.
 Most people that work as psychometricians have indeed earned a Ph.D. by doing extensive scientific research.
 And it’s not qualitative or simplistic, either; psychometricians delve into the fundamental process of the assessment itself, researching things like data analytics and machine learning models that make assessments more efficient and accurate.
 The most common is item response theory.
 In the corporate world, they are typically involved in the building and validation of assessments, such as large-scale university admissions or professional certification tests.

 Consider the following definition for the US Bureau of Labor Statistics: